96 property has been found for 'Property in Istanbul'

 People working in Levent choose properties in Etiler, as there are apartment buildings near sports halls, cafes, shopping centres.

-With all types of transportation, you can go from Besiktas to any part of the city.
+With many types of transportation, you can go from Besiktas to any part of the city.
 The only drawback is there are no railway stations nearby.
 The only means of transport is the ferry and Metrobus.
 If you take the Metrobus, you will need to walk up to 20 minutes down the street.

 Beyoglu is an elite district connected to the European part of the metropolis by the Galata Bridge.
 From it to the Galata tower, the metro line Tunel was drawn.